I’ve written four Anzac-related books:

 November 1st 2014, Albany Entertainment Centre

-I was part of a panel with four other Australian authors and personalities: Peter FitzSimons, Ross Coulthart, Roland Perry and Ted Egan.
-Afterwards we all did some signing – they were tall…
+I was part of a panel with Peter FitzSimons, Ross Coulthart, Roland Perry and Ted Egan.
+They were tall…

 Don Watson (son of Fay), and I spoke on radio together.
 Then we visited the poppies.